SumoLogic/sumologic-documentation/docs/manage/collection/edit-source.md

 1. In Sumo Logic, select **Manage Data \> Collection \> Collection**.
 1. Click the **Source** name, or click the **Edit** link to the right of the Source name.
 1. Change the name or change the metadata fields as needed.
-For details on configuration options, refer to your source type in [Sources] (../../03Send-Data/Sources.md).
+For details on configuration options, refer to your source type in [Sources](/docs/send-data/sources).
 1. Click **Save** to apply your changes.

     ![Edit local file source.png](/img/collector/edit-local-file-source.png)